microsoftgraph/microsoft-graph-docs-contrib/concepts/approvals-app-api.md

 **Automating approval workflows**: The API allows you to create and manage approval requests, which is helpful for automating workflows that need approvals, such as document sign-offs or expense approvals.

 **Integration with other services**: The API allows for integration with other services and applications.
-For example, you can set up a workflow where an approval request in Teams triggers an action in another system, like updating a record in a CRM or sending a notification through another communication platform.
+For example, you can set up a workflow where an approval request in Teams triggers an action in another system.
+Such an action could update a record in a CRM or send a notification through another communication platform.

 **Custom approval processes**: With this API, you can customize the approval process to fit your organization’s needs.
-This could include setting up multi-stage approvals, conditional approvals based on certain criteria, or even integrating with custom-built applications within your organization.
+For example, you can set up multi-stage approvals, conditional approvals based on certain criteria, or approvals that integrate with custom-built applications within your organization.

 **Tracking and reporting**: The API can be used to track the status of approval requests and generate reports on approval activities.
-This can help organizations keep track of pending approvals, monitor the efficiency of their approval processes, and ensure compliance with internal policies.
+Tracking and reporting can help organizations maintain awareness of pending approvals, monitor the efficiency of approval processes, and ensure compliance with internal policies.

 **Enhanced user experience**: By using the API, you can create custom experiences within Teams that streamline the approval process for users.
-This could involve creating bots that assist with creating and managing approvals or building custom interfaces that make it easier for users to review and respond to approval requests.
+For example, you can create bots that assist with creating and managing approvals.
+You can also build custom interfaces that make it easier for users to review and respond to approval requests.

-## Key benefits of approvals app
+## Key benefits of the Approvals app

-* Approvals app reduces the time and effort required to manage approvals by automating the workflow and notification process.
+* The Approvals app reduces the time and effort required to manage approvals by automating the workflow and notification process.
 * It provides a centralized hub where all approvals can be tracked, managed, and audited, offering greater transparency into the approval process.
 * Organizations can ensure consistency in how approvals are managed across various departments and teams.
-* Approvals app can enforce compliance with organizational policies by ensuring that all necessary approvals are obtained before any action is taken.
+* The app can enforce compliance with organizational policies by ensuring that all necessary approvals are obtained before any action is taken.

 ## See also